business-science/timetk/README.md

 Benefits
 --------

-The `timekit` package enables a user to more easily work with time series objects in R. The package has tools for inspecting and manipulating the time-based index, expanding the time features for data mining and machine learning, and converting time-based objects to and from the many time series classes.
+The `timetk` package enables a user to more easily work with time series objects in R. The package has tools for inspecting and manipulating the time-based index, expanding the time features for data mining and machine learning, and converting time-based objects to and from the many time series classes.
 The following are key benefits:

 -   **Index extraction**: get the time series index from any time series object.
 -   **Understand time series**: create a signature and summary from a time series index.
 -   **Build future time series**: create a future time series from an index.
 -   **Coerce between time-based tibbles (`tbl`) and the major time series data types `xts`, `zoo`, `zooreg`, and `ts`**: Simplifies coercion and maximizes time-based data retention during coercion to regularized time series (e.g. `ts`).

-An example of the forecasting capabilities as shown in vignette TK03 - Forecasting Using a Time Series Signature with `timekit`.
+An example of the forecasting capabilities as shown in vignette TK03 - Forecasting Using a Time Series Signature with `timetk`.

 <img src="tools/bikes_forecast.png" width="100%" />